Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 A Holistic and Integrative Method

 HILCSA integrates ecological, economic, and social dimensions into a single assessment framework.
-It uses approximately 100 qualitative and quantitative indicators across all three sustainability dimensions and addresses 14 of the 17 UN Sustainable Development Goals (SDGs).
+HILCSA models processes, products, organizations, and regions as integrated systems, incorporating material and energy flows, as well as working time.
+It uses up to 100 qualitative and quantitative indicators, aggregated into indices, across all three sustainability dimensions and addresses 14 of the 17 UN Sustainable Development Goals (SDGs).
 The method provides a transdisciplinary and critical analysis of sustainability trade-offs, synergies, and hotspots in production and consumption systems—particularly within the bioeconomy but also beyond.
+It is fully implemented in free the openLCA software, using data from the Ecoinvent and SoCa databases.

 hilcsa2